Frequently Asked Questions

 Q: Do I need a letter of support from the department chair?

 Yes.
 Carnegie Mellon's Office of the Vice Provost for Faculty, in concert with your proposed faculty mentor, will request a letter of support from the department chair.
-This separate letter from the department chair should describe the department's level of interest in hiring the applicant into a tenure-track position and/or identify a potential fit with another CMU department, if that is appropriate.
+You are not responsible for obtaining this letter of support.
+This separate letter from the Department Head describes the department's level of interest in hiring the applicant into a tenure-track position and/or identify a potential fit with another CMU department, if that is appropriate.

 Q: What materials are needed to submit an application?